-where $A$ is a $2m\times 2m$, complex block matrix. \begin{remark} For convenience of notation, we define $2m \equiv n$ so that the operator $\mathcal{L}$ defines the dynamical system (\ref{eq:matrixsystem}) on $\mathbb{C}^n$. \end{remark} For matrix systems of the form described by (\ref{eq:matrixsystem}) on $\mathbb{C}^n$, the Hopf bundle $S^{2n-1}$ can be realized in the phase space of the system by spherical projection.
-As a property of linear systems, any non-zero solution will remain non-zero over finite integration scales and in this way the dynamics act naturally on the Hopf bundle.
-Loops of solutions in the phase space parameterized in the value $\lambda$ will define parallel transport, which in the fiber $S^1$ yields the winding number.
-We will be concerned with special solutions that satisfy asymptotic conditions related to the reaction diffusion equation and its eigenfunctions.
+Reformulating (\ref{eq:matrixsystem}) as a dynamical system on $S^{2n-1}$ generates paths on the sphere which can then be projected onto ${\mathbb CP}^{n-1}$, with a phase in $S^1$.

+As a property of linear systems any non-zero solution will remain non-zero over finite integration scales, and in this way, the dynamics act naturally on the Hopf bundle.
+Loops of solutions in the phase space parametrized in the value $\lambda$ will define parallel translation which, in the fiber $S^1$, yields the winding number.
 Provided that the space of solutions satisfying the asymptotic conditions is of dimension one, we use the Hopf bundle in $\mathbb{C}^n$ directly to measure the winding.
-Alternatively, if the space that satisfies the asymptotic conditions is of dimension greater than one, we consider the dynamics on the exterior product, and this phase space similarly has a suitable realization of the Hopf bundle to determine the winding for the full subspace.
+Calculating the winding of these particular solutions parametrized in $\lambda$, and measuring this winding relative to asymptotic conditions, we seek to recover the total multiplicity of the eigenvalues enclosed by the $\lambda$ path.